ZeitOnline/app-cache-deployment/README.md

 Run `fswatch -o ./components | xargs -n1 ./bin/test`.
 Don't  watch the whole app-cache directory, since the work directory might change, which leads to an infinite loop.
 Took me a couple minutes to figure that one out.)

-## ToDo: Cookbooks
+## Cookbooks

-The server is bootstrapped with chef.
-Cookboos is located in `./cookbooks`.
+The chef cookbook to bootstrap a server is located in `./cookbooks`.
+It basically installs a Varnish 6.0 an makes sure, that the service can be configured with batou.
+To test this setup locally you have to run `kitchen test`.
+The default of this test run is lxc.
+If you want to us VirtualBox you have to run it with `KITCHEN_PROVIDER="virtualbox" kitchen test`

-## ToDo: Deployment
+## Deployment

 To run a staging or production deployment you habe to check out the staging/production branch, maybe merge the master and run `./batou deploy staging`.